5 Best Sacral Chakra Yoga Poses – Svadhisthana for Balancing Emotions

 What Happens When Svadhisthana Opens?

 Svadhisthana is the second energy center in your body, which impacts your emotions and relationships.
-When this chakra opens up, you may experience more joy, passion, creativity, and playfulness.
+You may experience more joy, passion, creativity, and playfulness when this chakra opens up.
 You may also feel a greater connection between yourself and others or the world around you.

 This can be challenging if you have been struggling with shame or self-judgment because now there will be more opportunities for you to express yourself without fear of judgment or rejection from others; however, some people have difficulty adjusting to these new feelings, so they may feel overwhelmed by them at first until they get used to having so much freedom!